Korean Honorifics Explained: 존댓말 vs 반말 and How to Actually Use Them

 잘 됐어요 잘 됐어 jal-dwaet-seo-yo That worked out Relieved reactions

 Korean honorifics aren't a wall between you and the language.
-They're actually one of the most revealing parts of it — a window into how Korean culture thinks about relationships, closeness, and respect.
-The learners I've worked with who made the biggest leaps weren't always the ones with the largest vocabularies or the most grammar knowledge.
-They were the ones who started paying attention to how people were speaking to each other, not just what they were saying.
+They're actually one of the most interesting parts — a real look at how Korean culture thinks about relationships and respect.The students who improved the most weren't always the ones who knew the most words.
+They were the ones who started paying attention to how people talked to each other — not just what they said.

 My student who heard 자연스럽네요 for the first time didn't suddenly become fluent overnight.
 But something real shifted in how her Korean felt to the person on the other side of the conversation.
 That shift is available to every learner — and it starts with understanding that honorifics aren't about following rules.
 They're about reading people.

-Frequently Asked Questions About Korean Honorifics
+Questions I Get Asked About Korean Honorifics

 Q1.
 What is the difference between 존댓말 and 반말 in Korean?

 존댓말 is polite formal speech used with strangers, older people, and in professional settings. 반말 is casual speech used with close friends or people younger than you.
-The main grammatical difference is the ending — 존댓말 includes it, 반말 drops it.
+The main grammatical difference is the 요 ending — 존댓말 includes it, 반말 drops it.

 Q2.
 Do I need to use honorifics as a foreign Korean learner?